tylerhilgeman/wood-kiln/README.md

 - Download the Arduino IDE to your computer from [this link](https://www.arduino.cc/en/software).

 ## 2. Download the code file
 - Clone this project or download the file you want to use.
+The included files are in the `code` folder.
   - `mainKiln.ino` is the code that is currently on the device, pieces of the code has comments that give a bit more context to the decision making tree involved.
   - `warmer.ino` is another program that I used during the winter that keeps the kiln at a constant temperature in colder weather.
 I stored paint and chemicals in here at 50°F instead of letting it freeze in the barn this past winter.
 Change the `setTemp` variable to the temperature you want the kiln to maintain.
 Follow the steps below to update the kiln.
 - Open it in the Arduino IDE.